nouran551/Machine-Learning-Training/README.md

 ## Training Description:

-This training is
+This training is under the supervision of Dr.Wafaa Rady, head of Communication and Electronics Engineering at the Canadian International College. <br>
+It consits of 2 Levels 10 sessions per level, Introductory level (Python, Data manipulation and Machine Learning Basics) and Advanced Machine Learning (Neural networks, CNN & RNN).

-## Training Content:
+## Level 1 training Content:
 ### Python:
 #### Session 1:
 - Introduction.